CodePushGo/website/src/content/blog/en/capacitor-ota-updates-staying-compliant.md

 ### Regular Policy Checks

 Frequent policy reviews help you stay ahead of compliance challenges.
-Tools like Capgo's analytics dashboard simplify this process by identifying potential problems early, giving you time to address them before they escalate.
+Tools like CodePushGo's analytics dashboard simplify this process by identifying potential problems early, giving you time to address them before they escalate.

 ### Policy Change Monitoring

 Keeping up with policy changes involves a mix of automated tools and manual oversight.
-Capgo supports this process by offering:
+CodePushGo supports this process by offering:

 -   Real-time updates to spot compliance issues as they arise
 -   Success rate tracking across different app versions
 -   Controlled update distribution to specific user groups

-> "We practice agile development and @Capgo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)
+> "We practice agile development and @CodePushGo is mission-critical in delivering continuously to our users!" - Rodrigo Mantica [\[1\]](https://capgo.app/)

 ### Fixing Policy Violations

 Quickly addressing policy violations is crucial to maintaining high update success rates.
-Capgo makes this easier by providing:
+CodePushGo makes this easier by providing:

 1\. **Immediate rollback options**
 Quickly revert updates to avoid further issues.